kazeraniman/FallingTetrominosClone/attribution.md

 [Tetromino pieces](Art/Tetrominos) created by Kenney of Open Game Art.
 The submission may be found [here](https://opengameart.org/content/puzzle-game-art) and their profile may be found [here](https://opengameart.org/users/kenney).
 The artist requested that their website also be credited, which may be found [here](www.kenney.nl).
 The orange and violet pieces were created by me by modifying the colors on the existing pieces.

+[landscape.png](Art/Background/landscape.png) created by PWL of Open Game Art.
+The submission may be found [here]https://opengameart.org/content/seamless-hd-landscape-in-parts) and their profile may be found [here](https://opengameart.org/users/pwl).

 ## Audio

 [bgm1.wav](Audio/Music/bgm1.wav) and [bgm2.wav](Audio/Music/bgm2.wav) created by rezoner of Open Game Art.
 The submission may be found [here](https://opengameart.org/content/puzzle-tune-1) and their profile may be found [here](https://opengameart.org/users/rezoner).